I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sercx/nc-sercx-evt-sercx2-apply-config.md

 <p>When a client sends an <b>IOCTL_SERIAL_APPLY_DEFAULT_CONFIGURATION</b> request to a serial port that is managed by SerCx2, SerCx2 calls the <i>EvtSerCx2ApplyConfig</i> function to pass the configuration parameters to the serial controller driver.
 After this callback returns, SerCx2 completes the request and uses the return value from the callback as the status code for the request.</p>

 <p>To define an <i>EvtSerCx2ApplyConfig</i> callback function, you must first provide a function declaration that identifies the type of callback function you're defining.
 Windows provides a set of callback function types for drivers.
-Declaring a function using the callback function types helps <a href="NULL">Code Analysis for Drivers</a>, <a href="NULL">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>
+Declaring a function using the callback function types helps <a href="https://msdn.microsoft.com/2F3549EF-B50F-455A-BDC7-1F67782B8DCA">Code Analysis for Drivers</a>, <a href="https://msdn.microsoft.com/74feeb16-387c-4796-987a-aff3fb79b556">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>

 <p>For example, to define an <i>EvtSerCx2ApplyConfig</i> callback function that is named <code>MyApplyConfig</code>, use the <b>EVT_SERCX2_APPLY_CONFIG</b> function type, as shown in this code example:</p>

 <p>Then, implement your callback function as follows:</p>

 <p>The <b>EVT_SERCX2_APPLY_CONFIG</b> function type is defined in the Sercx.h header file.
 To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
 The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the <b>EVT_SERCX2_APPLY_CONFIG</b> function type in the header file are used.
-For more information about the requirements for function declarations, see <a href="NULL">Declaring Functions by Using Function Role Types for KMDF Drivers</a>.
+For more information about the requirements for function declarations, see <a href="https://msdn.microsoft.com/73a408ba-0219-4fde-8dad-ca330e4e67c3">Declaring Functions by Using Function Role Types for KMDF Drivers</a>.
 For more information about _Use_decl_annotations_, see <a href="http://go.microsoft.com/fwlink/p/?LinkId=286697">Annotating Function Behavior</a>.</p>

 <p>The following code example shows a partial implementation of an <i>EvtSerCx2ApplyConfig</i> function for a UART:</p>